 Deciding which bank is the biggest was such a tricky one.
 As most banks superseded on some grounds and lost on others.
 Capitec, for instance, will pass as the biggest bank in the country based on customer numbers, but then, Standard Bank has the biggest income base and ranks top by core capital, and Absa has the widest reach.

-So each of them ranks the biggest on different grounds.
+Now, you’ve learned about the biggest banks in South Africa.
+Each of them ranks the biggest on different grounds.
 The bit we were only to arrive at this list on the basis of comparison of the different grounds on which each bank earns points.